COMPARE TO OTHER COMPONENTS

 Abbyy Finereader vs Tesseract (OCR Features Comparison): Figure 3 - ABBY FineReader PDF Corporate

-When you click on the open button, it will load the image and perform OCR operations on it and show the editable extracted text on the right-side of the OCR editor and image on the left side.
+When you click on the open button, it will load the image, perform OCR operations on it, and show the editable extracted text on the right side of the OCR editor with the image on the left side.

 Abbyy Finereader vs Tesseract (OCR Features Comparison): Figure 5 - Clicking on the Open button will load the image into the OCR Editor and perform OCR on it.
 The editable extracted text will be displayed on the right-side of the OCR Editor and the image on the left-side.